Pütchipü'ü

-A pütchipü'ü, or pütche'ejachi (in Wayuu, "messenger of the word"; palabrero), is the central element in the traditional administration justice system of the Wayuu people.
-The role of a pütchipü'ü is to solve conflicts through mediation and negotiation.
-This can include conflicts between different members or clans of the Wayuu community or with people or organizations outside the Wayuu people.
-This negotiation includes material compensation to be paid by the aggravating family to the aggrieved family group.
+A pütchipü'ü, or pütche'ejachi (in Wayuu, "messenger of the word"; palabrero), is a mediator and the central element in the traditional administration justice system of the Wayuu people.
+The role of the pütchipü'ü was recognized as Intangible Cultural Heritage of Humanity by UNESCO in 2010.
+They are organized by the Major Autonomous Board of Palabreros, on which 37 pütchipü'ui served on in 2010.